The History of the Lake George Steamboat Company: Part 3 (1857-1878)

 Everyone who knows about the Lake George Steamboat Company has heard of the Minne Ha Ha (or heard its famous steam calliope), but did you know the present day steamer isn't the first Minne Ha Ha?
-The one seen today on Lake George is actually the second Minne Ha Ha, built in the mid-1800s.
+The one seen today on Lake George is actually the second Minne Ha Ha.

 After the Lake George Steamboat Company's John Jay burned and sank to the bottom of Lake George in 1856, the company salvaged its engines and boiler and installed them in their next ship, the Minne Ha Ha (I), which would operate for over 20 years.

 The Original Minne Ha Ha

 Christened in the spring of 1857, the Minne Ha Ha (I) was 144 feet long, 22 feet wide, and had a wood-fired walking beam engine that propelled the boat to speeds of 13mph.
 With its two decks and large sidewheel, the steamboat featured a modern design.

 About 400 passengers could ride on board the vessel as it made daily round trips from Lake George Village to Ticonderoga.
 Some of the scheduled stops included the new Fort William Henry Hotel dock, Trout Pavilion, Bolton Landing, Hague, and Cook's Landing.
 The Minne Ha Ha (I) was the last steamboat on Lake George with a wood-fired engine, and each round trip required six cords of wood.